Mary E. Manning, MD, MPH

 Core is comprised of primary care providers practicing throughout the New England region and beyond.
 Core provides AMA PRA Category 1 credits and ABIM MOC points at a low cost and in a convenient format.
 Because more than 90% of the cost of an educational program relates to income lost from time away from practice, our live programs are routinely held on Saturday mornings and recorded for on demand viewing at any time.

 - Beth Israel Deaconess Hospital–Needham is accredited by the Massachusetts Medical Society to provide continuing medical education for physicians.

 - Physicians should claim only credit commensurate with the extent of their participation in the activity.

-- RISK MANAGEMENT - This activity meets the criteria of the Massachusetts Board of Registration in Medicine for 8.00 credits of Risk Management Study.
-This includes 1.00 credits of Opioid Education and Pain Management Training.
-Please check your individual state licensing board requirements before claiming these credits.
+- Risk Management – This activity meets the criteria of the Massachusetts Board of Registration in Medicine for 6.00 credits of Risk Management Study, which includes 4 credits of Opioid Education.

 - Please check your individual state licensing board requirements before claiming these credits.